a-paija/Bank-Customer-Churn-Analysis/README.md

 </details>

 ## 🟥 Model Performance & Limitations

-Limitations include:
+### Key Limitations

-- Imbalanced dataset (~20% churn)
+- **Class Imbalance (~20% churn rate)**
-- Limited behavioral features
-- No hyperparameter tuning

-**Business Insight:**
-Even a baseline model provides actionable predictive power.
+  → The model is trained on more non-churners than churners, which can bias predictions

+- **Limited Feature Set**
+  → No behavioral data (transactions, app usage, customer support interactions)
+  → These are often strong predictors of churn

+- **No Hyperparameter Optimization**
+  → Model performance could be improved with tuning